The University of Chicago Policy on Title IX Sexual Harassment

 • Getting counseling

-Director/Associate Director of the Office for Sexual Misconduct Prevention and Support and Deputy Title IX Coordinators for Students
+Director, Response & Support Services and Deputy Title IX Coordinators for Students

 • If you are a student in need of any support services related to an incident of sexual assault, sexual abuse, sexual harassment, dating violence, domestic violence, or stalking (referred to here as “sexual misconduct”).

-• If you are a student who has questions regarding the University’s Policy on Harassment, Discrimination, and Sexual Misconduct.
+• If you are a student who has questions regarding this Policy or the University’s Policy on Harassment, Discrimination, and Sexual Misconduct.

 • If you are a student who has questions regarding Title IX of the Education Amendments of 1972.